-The M.A. in Chemistry (generally referred to as the non-thesis Master's program) is intended for part-time students who want a coursework masters, which can be completed at night.
-The M.A. program does not require thesis research or the writing of a thesis.
+The M.S. in Chemical Sciences (generally referred to as the non-thesis Master's program) is intended for full or part-time students who want a coursework masters, which can be completed at night.
+The M.S. in Chemical Sciences program does not require thesis research or the writing of a thesis.
+Students in the Chemical Sciences M.S. program are typically ineligible for a graduate assistantship.

 The M.S. in Chemistry (generally referred to as the thesis-based Master's program) is designed for full-time students who will be doing research in the department as well as writing and defending a thesis.
 In general, the thesis-based M.S. program is for full-time research students who want to finish with a master's degree.

-If a student desires to transition into the Ph.D. program, they should declare this intent at the start of the second year in the program.
+If a student desires to transition from the M.S. program into the Ph.D. program, they should declare this intent by the start of the second year in the program.
 Because students transition into the Ph.D. program prior to completion of all the M.S. requirements, they are NOT awarded Master's degrees.
 The detailed procedure for transitioning from the master's program to the Ph.D. program can be found in Section 8.2.

 The Ph.D. in Chemistry is a research-intensive program that involves coursework, a written examination, a research proposal, and a dissertation.
-In terms of credit hours, a total of 39 credit hours are required, with 12 hours coming from dissertation research credits.
-An appropriate coursework track will be developed by the student and mentor and approved by the Graduate

-Program Coordinator.
-In most cases, a portion of these units may be fulfilled from Chemistry lecture courses and Introduction to Research courses taken as part of the Master's program at SLU.
+In terms of credit hours, a total of 35 credit hours are required, with 12 hours coming from dissertation research credits.
+An appropriate coursework track will be developed by the student and mentor and approved by the Graduate Program Coordinator.
+In most cases, a portion of these units may be fulfilled from Chemistry lecture courses and Introduction to Research courses.